 /home/xlogin/public_html create a file

-.htaccess (must have "r" access enabled for others).
-Let's say that files with the .php extension are scripts and that they should be run as scripts:
+.htaccess (must have "r" access for others).
+Here we will state that files with the .php extension are scripts and that they should be executed as scripts:

 DirectoryIndex index.php AddHandler cgi-script .php AddType application/x-httpd-php .php

-In order to run the PHP script, it must have "x" access for the owner (PHP scripts run under your identity).
+To run a PHP script, it must have "x" access enabled for the owner (PHP scripts run under your identity).

-If you have the right to manage a site on Aise, which is located elsewhere
+In the event that you have the right to manage Aise, which is located elsewhere than below

-apachefi , otherwise they will not work.
-To add this right, use the command
+apachefi otherwise they will not work.
+Adding this right is ideally accomplished with the command

 setfacl -m u:apachefi:x soubor.php

 Furthermore, its very first line must be a string